GabeScott/standard-works-vault/General Conference/2019 October - Your Great Adventure.md

 It’s quite simple.

+## Incline Your Heart to God

 First, you need to choose to incline your heart to God.
 Strive each day to find Him.
 Learn to love Him.
 And then let that love inspire you to learn, understand, and follow His teachings and learn to keep God’s commandments.
 The restored gospel of Jesus Christ is given to us in a plain and simple way that a child can understand.
 Yet the gospel of Jesus Christ has the answers to the most complex questions in life and has such profound depth and complexity that even with a lifetime of study and pondering, we can scarcely comprehend even the smallest part.

 If you hesitate in this adventure because you doubt your ability, remember that discipleship is not about doing things perfectly; it’s about doing things intentionally.
-It is your choices that show what you truly are, far more than your abilities.
+It is your choices that show what you truly are, far more than your abilities.[^6]

 Even when you fail, you can choose not to give up, but rather discover your courage, press forward, and rise up.
 That is the great test of the journey.